InteropIO/finsemble-fdc3/README.md

 - Service

-## Getting Started
+# Getting Started

-### Installation:
+## Installation:

-This project will take the FDC3 implementation files and copy them to your local Finsemble Seed project, this will allow you to keep a separate repo from the seed project.

-#### How it works:
+By Following the 6 steps below you will be able to start working with FDC3 inside your Finsemble Components / Services.

+**How it works:**

 The project watches for any changes in the src directory, when folders or files are added or removed this will reflect in the Finsemble Seed Project. *Finsemble.Config.json* is also observed for changes and will also update the seed project's main config file.

-#### Install Steps:
+#### Quick Install Steps:
 1) Clone the Finsemble [seed-project](https://github.com/ChartIQ/finsemble-seed) (if you don't already have a local version - see our [Getting Started Tutorial](https://www.chartiq.com/tutorials/?slug=finsemble))
 2) `npm install react-syntax-highlighter @types/react @types/react-syntax-highlighter` in the seed project
 3) Clone this repo
    - **our advice:** clone this repo to the same directory as the seed-project e.g *myfolder/finsemble-seed* & *myfolder/finsemble-fdc3*
 4) If you clone in a different location, open **finsemble.config.json** and update `seedProjectDirectory` with the path to your local Finsemble Seed Project.
-4) Inside this project run `npm install` then run `npm run watch` **this will continue to watch for file changes, this can be stopped once all the files have been copied to the seed project approx. 30 seconds*
+5) Inside this project run `npm install` then run `npm run watch` **this will continue to watch for file changes, this can be stopped once all the files have been copied to the seed project approx. 30 seconds*

-## Component Config & Preload
+6) Follow the instruction on how to add the FDC3 to your [Component](###-FDC3-in-Finsemble-Components) / [Service](###FDC3-in-Finsemble-Services):

+## Finsemble FDC3 Implementation

+### FDC3 in Finsemble Components
+_The FDC3 Client is added in via preload, you now have access to this client as if it were any other Finsemble client._

+#### Component Config:
 The Finsemble config file allows Finsemble to understand that your application is built with FDC3 capability.

-### Config Sections:
-**Preload:**
+You will need to add three sections to your component config to start working with FDC3 in Finsemble - Preload, Toolbar Icon URL and FDC3.

+<a href="preload" title="#preload">**Preload:**</a>
-The FDC3 preload is required to enable the FDC3 Client inyour components to use the FDC3 Client API.
+The FDC3 preload is required to enable the FDC3 Client in your components to use the FDC3 Client API.
 Adding the preload is as simple as adding the preload to the preload section (see the config example below).

 **Toolbar Icon URL:**
 The icon url is used by the intent resolver to display the logo of the your component.
 This URL can use the $applicationRoot or can be an external URL.
 Supported formats: jpg, png, svg